HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 XRISM-Xtend spectral channels and energy, in Section 3 - there we used the RMF that was included in the original data download.

-Now we wish to generate new RMFs, to ensure they are entirely up-to-date!
+Now we wish to generate new RMFs, so we can ensure they are entirely up to date!

 We make use of the XRISM-Xtend specific HEASoft task `xtdrmf` - the only input it requires is the path to the spectral file for which we wish to generate an RMF.